-Irish SME interest rates are higher than euro area averages.
-The average interest rate for SME loans less than €250,000 was 5.7% in January 2019, while similar loans for SMEs in the euro area averaged just 2.5%.
-In part, this may be a reflection of historical credit experiences; however, the SBCI is committed to ensuring that competitive interest rates are available to SMEs in Ireland.
+Irish SME interest rates are higher than Euro area averages.
+The average interest rate for NFC loans <€250,000 was 4.84% in December 2020 (Euro area average 1.99%12.
+The SBCI is committed to ensuring that competitive interest rates are available to SMEs in Ireland.